 As mentioned, posture may also be divided into two categories: static and dynamic posture.
 Static posture refers to the arrangement or alignment of the body parts whilst the body is at rest, whilst dynamic posture refers to this alignment during movement.

 Static posture will therefore directly affect dynamic posture or in other words, the starting position for any movement must affect the precise alignment of the parts during that movement.
 By definition, therefore, good static posture is a prerequisite for good dynamic posture as precise maintenance of correct alignment during movement cannot occur if the body parts are not correctly aligned in the first place.

 Posture is Important Because:

 1. It determines the amount of stress on the different tissues and systems of the body which directly relates to the development of pain syndromes and injuries, and also,

-Essentially, good posture thereby minimises the abnormal or excessive stresses on the body and optimises the performance of all physical tasks.
+Essentially, good posture thereby minimizes the abnormal or excessive stresses on the body and optimizes the performance of all physical tasks.

 2 Postural Patterns in Life